Management consulting vs strategy consulting. What's the difference?

 • What is the best way to extract value from the SUV division?

-Top firms
+Top strategy consultant firms

 The top firms that handle strategy consulting are:

-Top firms - Management consulting vs. strategy consulting
+Top strategy consulting firms

 Are you a consultant or you are working in a consulting firm and you want to focus less on scheduling your meetings and more on your actual work?